BioXiao/NGS_workshop_smallRNA/README.md

 # Small RNA analysis
+TRIM DOWN TO JUST A COUPLE CHROMOSOMES
+FLOOR THE VALUES TO AVOID DECIMALS

 Practical for the smallRNA section of the NGS workshop.

 While useful for those interested in small RNA analysis, this section will provide an example of what goes into the running of a typical bioinformatics pipeline.